Some iPhone XR users are running into bugs and performance issues after downloading Apple’s latest iOS 14 update.

 If the circle is green and you still can’t activate your phone, make sure your SIM card is in properly.
 If you’re getting a “No Sim” or “Invalid SIM” error, head here for help.

-This is an early list and we expect it to grow as more people buy the iPhone XR during the holidays.
+We expect this list to grow as more people buy the iPhone XR throughout 2021.

 Where to Find Feedback